YummyOreo/bismuth/overview.md

     - The html file template is basted no the File struct `type` field (or in Metadat)
 - Make Rss based on the markdown files

+## implementation details:
+For internal/default templates, use:
+`include_str!`

+Lazyload all images

 # Support:
 ## Langs:
 - Wasm